 I first tasted Pisang Goreng on my press trip to Sulawesi and it has since then become one of my favourite Indonesian foods!
 I love the pairing of sweet with spicy and the added crunch makes for a perfect snack.
 Life in Indonesia is truly delicious.

 This article was written by Kayla Manoe and originally appeared on KelanabyKayla.com.
 Follow her adventures on Instagram.
-Club Elsewhere brings you compelling story-led travel guides.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere publishes inspirational ideas on travel and life design.
+Contribute an article of your own and work with us here.

 Kayla is an Australian travel blogger and content producer.
 Her travel blog www.kelanabykayla.com is a reflection of her wanderlust lifestyle focusing on culture, food and wellness.
 For daily wanderlust updates follow her on Instagram @kelanabykayla